Grilled Rib Eye Steak with Chimichurri Recipe – Australian Special

 Recipe Notes:

-Steak: Choose well-marbled rib eye steaks for the best flavor and tenderness.
-Let the steak come to room temperature before grilling for more even cooking.
+• Steak Quality & Temperature: Choose rib eye steaks with good marbling.
+Let them come to room temperature before grilling for even cooking.